mashiro-no-rabo/rabbids/README.md

 A toolset for [Chaos Engineering](https://www.wikiwand.com/en/Chaos_engineering) RabbitMQ.
-The name is inspired by [games](https://www.wikiwand.com/en/Raving_Rabbids).
+The name is inspired by [a game series about crazy rabbits](https://www.wikiwand.com/en/Raving_Rabbids).

 Some planned functionalities: